davesnowdon/naoutil/README.md

 * host_name: The hostname of the robot (string).
 * ip_address: The IP address corresponding to the hostname (string).
 * naoqi_port: The port used by NaoQi (int).
-* local: If NaoQi run on the same machine that us or not (boolean).
+* local: If NaoQi run on the same machine than us or not (boolean).
 * favorite: If the environment variable FAVORITE_NAO correspond to this robot (boolean).